 Equipped with the relatively new ultra-thin AP Caliber 2324/2825 automatic movement (as far as I understand, the mechanism is based on an extensively re-worked Caliber 889/2 that Jaeger-LeCoultre sells to other premium brands including Vacheron Constantin (primarily the Overseas collection) and IWC and uses a third-party complication module, that is probably supplied by Dubois-Depraz) the Jules Audemars Moon-Phase Calendar is presented in a slim and elegant rose gold case that is only 39 millimeters in diameter and just 8.80 millimeters thick.

 The 39 mm has long been considered a de facto gold standard for the niche of dressy timekeepers, but there are a precious few of those available in slim cases, especially when it comes to “complication” models.
-After all, high-grade calibers that combine precision, high build quality, and robustness in a compact package have never been cheap and are even more expensive now being mechanisms of choice for watches that retail in $30k-$50k price range.
+After all, high-grade calibers that combine precision, high build quality, and robustness in a compact package have never been cheap and are even more expensive now being mechanisms of choice for watches that retail in the $30k-$50k price range.

 With its deliberately understated styling, the new timekeeper quietly speaks the same design language as the rest of the rejuvenated Jules Audemars family: the hour and minute hands are leaf-shaped and meticulously polished, and the silvered dial with its impeccable sunburst finish is decorated with hand-applied baton-shaped hour markers.

-The dial itself is perfectly legible with the calendar counters at 3 (days) and 9 (days of the week) o’clock sporting fine, easy to read Arabic numerals and standard abbreviations respectively.
+The dial itself is perfectly legible with the calendar counters at 3 (days) and 9 (days of the week) o’clock sporting fine, easy-to-read Arabic numerals and standard abbreviations respectively.

 It would be nice to have a small seconds sub-dial combined with the moon-phase display at 6 o’clock.
 From where I stand, it wouldn’t “overload” the dial with functions while making the timepiece more usable, but I think I get the thinking of AP’s designers: an extra moving part would probably have destroyed the serene aura of the dial (and, probably, make the mechanism a bit thicker.)